watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/ibm-rpa/README.md

 ### Setup Watson Assistant

-1. Within the new Watson Assistant environment, start by creating a new assistant.
+1. Within your new Watson Assistant instance, start by creating a new assistant.
 You can do this by importing the ibm-rpa.actions.json file.
 Note that the parameters and endpoints related to the RPA extension defined within this JSON file will have to be setup again after you import the Extension.

 2. After you create your assistant, you can upload the OpenAPI specification that you edited above to your assistant by following these [instructions](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension).

 You should see these two methods in the extension:
 ![methods](./assets/ibm-rpa-methods.png)

 3. Add your newly created custom extension to your draft environment.
-Be sure to set the region and cloud_function_id server variables that are derived from your cloud function endpoints.
+Be sure to set the `region` and `cloud_function_id` server variables that are derived from your cloud function endpoints.
 ![set-url-path-vars](./assets/set-url-path-vars.png)

 4. After you setup the new extension you will need to go into the two Action steps which call out to the extension and point them at the new methods associated with the extension.
 This includes setup of both the call out methods and the related parameters.